Massive Southwest Airlines disruption leaves customers stranded and call centers swamped | KRDO

 Buffalo still reeling

 Meanwhile, in hard-hit western New York, Buffalo International Airport said in its most recent tweet that it plans to resume passenger flights at 11 a.m.
-ET Tuesday.
+ET Wednesday, pushing back the expected reopening by another 24 hours than previously anticipated.

 And it’s not just the airport affected there.
 Road travel remained treacherous because of extreme wintry conditions.